American Legion: Cold War

 As the new veterans returned home, membership soared to 3.3 million in 1946, triple the prewar number.
 There were another million members in the Women's Auxiliary.
 Its main objective after the war was to set up universal military service, but it had to settle for selective conscription.
 The first Boys Nation program was held in 1946.

 Late in 1950, at least some local Legion organizations began to support Senator Joe McCarthy, sponsoring his appearance at an "Americanism" rally in Houston.
-During his speech, the senator falsely claimed there were 205 Communists in the State Department.
+During his speech, the senator falsely claimed there were 205 Communists in the U.S. State Department.
 The Legion also took a McCarthyist stance on film, threatening to boycott any theater that screened director Edward Dmytryk's Salt to the Devil (also known as Give Us This Day) (1949) because of Dmytryk's status on the blacklist.

-At the Legion's 1951 convention, it formally endorsed its "Back to God" movement.
-When launching the program in 1953 with a national television broadcast that included speeches by President Eisenhower and Vice-President Nixon, the Legion's National Commander Lewis K. Gough said it promoted "regular church attendance, daily family prayer, and the religious training of children."
+At the Legion's 1951 convention, it formally endorsed its nondenominational "Back to God" movement.
+When launching the program in 1953 with a national television broadcast that included speeches by President Eisenhower and Vice President Nixon, the Legion's National Commander Lewis K. Gough said it promoted "regular church attendance, daily family prayer, and the religious training of children."

 The Legion's Americanism activities continued through to the 1950s.
 It promoted the passage of state bills requiring loyalty oaths of school teachers, and supported the activities of anti-Communist newspaper publishers, including William Randolph Hearst, in identifying Communist sympathizers in academic institutions.
-It was also influential in the creation of state-level legislative investigations into communist or un-American activities, and staged a mock Communist takeover of Mosinee, Wisconsin that garnered national headlines.
+It was also influential in the creation of state-level legislative investigations into communist or un-American activities, and staged a mock Communist takeover of Mosinee, Wisconsin, that garnered national headlines.
 Its programs were rejuvenated by increased membership after World War II, and in its 1950 convention called for members of the American Communist Party to be tried for treason.
 Along with the VFW, it maintained files on supposed Communist sympathizers, and it shared the fruits of its research with government investigators.
 Local posts picketed films they perceived as anti-American, and the national organization was formally involved in Hollywood's efforts to clear films of such influence.
 The list of names and organizations the Legion provided to movie studios formed the basis for the Hollywood blacklist, and supported the work of the House Un-American Activities Committee and its predecessors before and during the Cold War.
 It was unsuccessful in applying pressure to the movie studios when the blacklist began to crumble in the late 1950s.